ydzat/GitForWriter/ENHANCED_LATEX_FEATURES.md

 4. **Image Width**: Image width is currently hardcoded to `0.8\textwidth`.
 This may be made configurable in future versions.

-5. **Multi-line Footnotes**: Footnotes support multi-line content when indented with 4 spaces or a tab, but complex formatting within footnotes may not work as expected.
+5. **Multi-line Footnotes**: Footnotes support multi-line content when indented with 4 spaces or a tab.
+Footnote IDs can contain alphanumeric characters, hyphens, and underscores (e.g., `[^my-note]`, `[^note_1]`).

 6. **Bold/Italic in Headings**: Formatting markers within headings are processed, but complex nested formatting may not work as expected.

 7. **Citation Format**: Only supports basic `[@ref]` and `[@ref1; @ref2]` citation formats.
 Advanced citation features may require manual LaTeX editing.

+8. **Performance**: For very large documents (e.g., books with hundreds of pages), the conversion process may take longer due to multiple regex passes.
+For typical literary documents, performance is acceptable.

 ## Future Improvements